jbtrystram/devconf24-coreos-workshop/README.md

 This use the systemd-generator feature : at boot, the quadlet-generator of podman will scan some well-known directories for `.container` files and generate systemd unit files.

-The appropriate podman commands will be wrapped in a systemd unit so your containers are just a `systmectl start mycontainer` away!
+The appropriate podman commands will be wrapped in a systemd unit so your containers are just a `systemctl start mycontainer` away!

 Small example :
 ```